Question: I have some questions about the fudge recipe??

 Question: What does the AUTO function on my slow cooker do?

 Many slow cookers have a low, high, keep warm and or auto setting option.
 The auto function often means that the dish will begin cooking at HIGH for approximately 2hrs then it will switch itself down to the lower temp of LOW.
-(The dial itself doesn’t move thought it will remain pointed to auto)
+(The dial itself doesn’t move though it will remain pointed to auto)

 However this feature can vary with different slow cooker models and brands so always consult your users manual.